 Run SQL server Profiler for a month against the target server (on a spare machine) to see if the linked server login name appears, this is the login name of the connection set up in the linked server configuration.
 I recommend a month as month end scripts or monthly maintenance scripts will be caught, however this won’t catch scripts or reports that are only ran at year end or once in a while.
 The trick here is to make certain you change the linked server connection to use a uniquely identifiable login name, that way it is possible to use the filter option in SQL profiler to only log events from that LoginName.
 Changing the login name has to be a considered move as it will change the security context and may thus affect rights to the destination server objects.
 These approaches all have down sides, but on less complex scenarios this technique works well.

 In SSMS, right click the object and script out the linked server.
-Put the resulting create script somewhere easy to find before deleting it, this way it will be quick to put it back again should an urgent need for it occur, say at year end months later.
-Having the create script helps get things running and buys you time to fix the offending referencing scripts, or document them correctly if it is decided they should exist after all.
+Put the resulting create script somewhere easy to find before deleting it, this way it will be quick to put it back again, should an urgent need for it occur, say at year end finance closing, months later.
+Having the create script helps get things running and buys you time to fix the offending referencing scripts, or document them correctly if it is decided to retain the linked server after all.